 Mr Fayed interrupted: "I am not listening because you are talking garbage."

-Mr Browne: "Are you saying that you distribute this cash largesse of over pounds 100,000 a week among your employees, because, as I understand it, you told us that you do not pay cash to your employees to top up their wages."
+Mr Browne: "Are you saying you distribute this cash largesse of over pounds 100,000 a week among your employees, because, as I understand it, you told us that you do not pay cash to your employees to top up their wages."

 Mr Fayed: "You have no basis for all this rubbish.
 You are just trying to ridicule me.
 I have a lot of commitments, big family, homes everywhere.
 I need the cash and it's none of your business.
 My personal cash is my personal life.
 It's none of your bloody business.
 It's my business.
 Get on with the subject and don't waste the time of everybody."